Death of Harry Dunn: Responses by parents and others

-On 15 October 2019 the Dunn family announced their intention to start a judicial review action into the advice given by the FCO to Northamptonshire Police regarding the diplomatic immunity of Anne Sacoolas and set up a CrowdJustice web page.
+On 15 October 2019, the Dunn family announced their intention to start a judicial review action into the advice given by the FCO to Northamptonshire Police regarding the diplomatic immunity of Anne Sacoolas and set up a CrowdJustice web page.
 Three days later, Dunn's parents said that they expected UK police to charge Sacoolas in connection with their son's death.
 On the same day it was reported that the Foreign Office had asked Northamptonshire Police to withhold informing the family of Sacoolas' flight to the US, "for a day or two".
 The Dunn family became aware that Anne Sacoolas had left the UK one week later, on 23 September.
 Subsequently, a review of the diplomatic immunity arrangements at RAF Croughton was commissioned.

 Nigel Farage discussed the case with Trump by telephone, on his 1 November LBC evening talk-show.
 Trump said that Sacoolas had a "compelling story to tell" when he met her at the White House.
 Asked if there were circumstances where Sacoolas could return to the UK to face charges, Trump said: "Well, I would have to see what the final facts are ...
 And, I'll take a look at the final facts.
 She's represented by a lawyer."

 On 21 November, Dunn's parents expressed their disgust with Raab, who had defended the government's decision to seek legal costs.
 The Foreign and Commonwealth Office said there was not "any reasonably arguable ground of legal challenge" in a legal case Dunn's parents were bringing against them.
-On 25 November Dunn's father, together with a group of more than 50 others, were, for fire safety reasons, prevented by staff from entering a hustings attended by Raab in East Molesey Methodist Church.
+On 25 November, Dunn's father, together with a group of more than 50 others, were, for fire safety reasons, prevented by staff from entering a hustings attended by Raab in East Molesey Methodist Church.

 Dunn's parents sought leave to bring a judicial review on 25 November, detailing the Foreign Secretary's actions over the extension of diplomatic immunity to intelligence staff and families at RAF Croughton.
-They stated that UK–US "secret treaties" had been disclosed but the documents did not cover immunity for family members.
-A FCO spokesman commented "As the Foreign Secretary set out in Parliament, the individual involved had diplomatic immunity whilst in the country under the Vienna Convention on Diplomatic Relations."
+They stated that UK–US "secret treaties" had been disclosed but the documents did not cover immunity for family members. spokesman commented "As the Foreign Secretary set out in Parliament, the individual involved had diplomatic immunity whilst in the country under the Vienna Convention on Diplomatic Relations."
 The Archbishop of Canterbury Justin Welby wrote to the US ambassador in London early in October, asking that the extradition of Anne Sacoolas should not be blocked, but had at the time not received a reply.

 In December, Dunn's parents announced they were to file a civil lawsuit in Virginia, where Sacoolas lived, seeking to compel her to return to the UK.
 Their lawyer referenced English common law which, they asserted, allowed offences committed in one country to be the subject of charges laid in another.
 In January 2020, a protest meeting was held at RAF Croughton.
 Dunn's family said they would continue their demonstration until, "the US government agrees not to abuse their power again".